aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 * Use a clear and descriptive title for the issue to identify the problem.
 * Describe the exact steps which reproduce the problem in as many details as possible.
-* Describe the behaviour you observed after following the steps and point out what exactly is the problem with that behavior.
+* Describe the behaviour you observed after following the steps and point out what exactly is the problem with that behaviour.
 * Explain what behaviour you expected to see instead and why.
 * Include screenshots where possible.
 * If you're reporting that Alethia crashed, include a crash report with a stack trace from the operating system if possible.
 Include the crash report in the issue in a code block, a file attachment, or put it in a gist and provide link to that gist.